 Click Here to learn about the History of The Jefferson Township Historical Society!

-Christmas Dinner Meeting The date for the Christmas Dinner Meeting will be December 10 at the Eldersville Methodist Church.
-Please mark the date on your calendar.
+Our Christmas Dinner Meeting will be December 10 at the Eldersville Methodist Church.

 Jefferson Township Map - circa 1932